KumarRobotics/kr_autonomous_flight/README.md

 # Part1: Use without docker (i.e. build from source)
 1. Follow the [build from source instructions](https://gitlab.sitcore.net/arl/robotics-simulation/arl-unity-ros#building-from-source) to build arl-unity-ros simulator.
 ### Troubleshooting
-1. For any errors related to rosfligt, try the following:
+1. For any errors related to rosflight, try the following:
 ```
 cd ~/arl-unity-ros (your arl-unity-ros workspace folder)
 cd src/external/rosflight